Sugar Refinery Cultural Park: History

 The cultural center was originally constructed as Taipei Sugar Refinery during the Japanese rule of Taiwan and run from 1911 to 1942.
 After the handover of Taiwan from Japan to the Republic of China in 1945, the factory was taken over by Taiwan Sugar Corporation.
-The building was declared the 106th historical site of Taipei in 2003.
+The building was declared the 106th historical site of Taipei on 23 September 2003.
+On 20 November 2010, the area was transformed into Tangbu Cultural Park (糖廍文化園區 (糖廍文化园区, Tángbù Wénhuà Yuánqū)).
+In 2024, it was renamed to Sugar Refinery Cultural Park.

 Architecture

 The cultural center spans over an area of one hectare.
 It consists of three warehouses, which house permanent exhibition, Tangbu Cultural Warehouse and troupe residence.

 Transportation

 The cultural center is accessible within walking distance southwest of Longshan Temple Station of Taipei Metro.